John Jakovich

 Tessitura

-John has over 20 years of experience in IT management and software development for enterprise systems, the majority of which he spent developing business intelligence solutions for the non-profit industry.
-He studied computer science at California State University Chico and San Marcos and started his engineering career in the dynamic southern California internet start-up market of the mid-nineties.
-John worked at several successful start-ups in the e-commerce and artificial intelligence and eventually landed at Kintera, Inc. (later acquired by Blackbaud Inc.).
+With over 25 years of experience in technology management and software development for enterprise systems, John has dedicated the majority of his career to developing business intelligence solutions for the nonprofit industry.
+He has a background in computer science and began his engineering career in the vibrant southern California internet start-up scene of the mid-1990s.
+During this time, he contributed to several successful start-ups in e-commerce and artificial intelligence, eventually joining Kintera Inc., which was later acquired by Blackbaud Inc.